What is hotel customer service?

 Hotel customer service is the care provided by hotels to guests before, during, and after their stay.
 Because hotels rely heavily on loyal customers and good word-of-mouth marketing, hotel customer training is an integral part of a hotel’s customer service strategy.
 It’s difficult to get right, but doing so will lead to guests who return, again and again.

-With Zendesk, hotels can provide useful information via an FAQ in Help Center that will provide travelers with important information so they can make educated decisions about where to stay.
+With Zendesk, hotels can provide useful information via an FAQ in their knowledge base that will provide travelers with important information so they can make educated decisions about where to stay.

 It wasn’t that long ago that travelers would book hotels without knowing much about them.
 Without that aid of review sites and social media, most people had to make do with travel guides and hotel marketing to choose where to stay.
 If they had a negative experience, they’d probably never stay there again, and maybe tell a few people, but that would be it.
 Even hotels that provided good service had the luxury of making a mistake now and then without having to worry about long-term repercussions.